-A general description of the Credit Facility can be found under "General Development of the Business - Three Year History - Recent Developments - Credit Facility".
+A general description of the Credit Facility can be found under "General Development of the Business - Three Year History - Credit Facility".
 A general description of the Indenture can be found under "Description of Capital Structure - Debentures".
-The general descriptions include a summary of the material attributes of such agreements but is not complete and is qualified by reference to the terms of the material agreements, which are available on SEDAR at www.sedar.com.
+The general descriptions include a summary of the material attributes of such agreements but is not complete and is qualified by reference to the terms of the material agreements, which are available under the Company's profile on SEDAR+.
 Investors are encouraged to read the full text of such material agreements.